Nevquit/cross_asset_monitor/README.md

 # cross_asset_monitor
-  1. need to add 'iWAN_config.json' under cross_asset_monitor folder
+  1. need to add 'iWAN_config.json' under cross_asset_monitor for futher use {
-        {
             "secretkey": "your secretkey",
             "Apikey": "your apikey",